hours24

 Article 8 limits night workers to an average 8 hours per 24 inside the night period (usually 22:00-06:00, defined nationally).
 Article 9 entitles night workers to free periodic health checks.
 Article 12 requires safety and health protection appropriate to the work - heavy machinery + night = both regulated more strictly.

-Estonian TLS § 50 caps regular working time at 40 hours/week, with overtime up to 48h average per 7 days over a 4-month reference (longer with collective agreement).
+Estonia's TLS § 43 sets full working time at 40 hours/week, and § 46 caps working time including overtime at an average of 48h per 7-day period over a 4-month reference (longer with a collective agreement).

 Pattern fairness